hcoles/pitest/README.md

 * Support for parametrized [Spock](http://code.google.com/p/spock/) tests
 * Support for [JUnitParams](http://code.google.com/p/junitparams/) tests
-* Fix for issue 73 - JUnit parameterised tests calling mutee during setup failing during mutation phase
+* Fix for #73 - JUnit parameterised tests calling mutee during setup failing during mutation phase
-* Fix to issue 63 - ant task fails when empty options supplied
+* Fix to #63 - ant task fails when empty options supplied
 * Ability to override maven options from command line
 * Ability to fail a build if it does not achieve a given mutation score
 * Performance improvement when tests use @BeforeClass or @AfterClass annotations